-- (2) Subject to 4.8.7.
+(2) Subject to 4.8.7.
 (1) a. tenders where the estimated value exceeds £50,000 shall immediately on receipt be consecutively numbered and remain in the custody of the Governance Team until the time appointed for opening.
+Any officer receiving tenders shall indicate on the envelope the date and time of its receipt by him or her.

+Formatted: Left

-Any officer receiving tenders shall indicate on the envelope the date and time of its receipt by him or her. - (3) Requests for quotation (RFQ) where the estimated cost does not exceed £50,000 may be addressed impersonally to the appropriate Senior Officer. - (4) Responses to pre-qualification questionnaires (PQQs) and quotations (RFQ's) are not deemed to be tenders and should be returned to the originating officer, either via hard copy or electronically via email or etendering system. - 4.8.8 Opening and Evaluation of Tenders - (1) Where e-tendering is used, all tenders will be submitted to and held in a secure electronic vault.
-This may only be opened by the Shared Procurement Team after the due date for tenders has closed.
-The Executive Member and representatives from Finance, Legal and Audit may attend. - (2) Where the e-tendering procedure is not used tenders shall be opened and recorded at one time and by not less than two officers designated for that purpose.
-The designated Executive member may be invited and a Governance Officer should be present. - (3) Tenders submitted in hard copy must be opened by the same officers and at the same time as documents received via any e tendering system where it is operating alongside the manual system.
+(3) Requests for quotation (RFQ) where the estimated cost does not exceed £50,000 may be addressed impersonally to the appropriate Senior Officer.

+(2)4) Responses to pre-qualification questionnaires (PQQs) and quotations (RFQ's) are not deemed to be tenders and should be returned to the originating officer, either via hard copy or electronically via email or etendering system.

+4.8.8 Opening and Evaluation of Tenders

+- (1) Where e-tendering is used, all tenders will be submitted to and held in a secure electronic vault.
+This may only be opened by the Shared Procurement Team-Service after the due date for tenders has closed.
+The Executive Member and representatives from Finance, Legal and Audit may attend. - The lead officer of the evaluation team is responsible for ensuring that the team is adequately resourced to ensure compliance with the Public Contract Regulations and with accepted good practice.
+A report outlining the results of the evaluation process will then be presented to Executive, if necessary, to approve the award of the contract.

-- (4) In respect of tenders with a value in excess of £50,000, any officer from the Finance, Legal or Internal Audit sections has the right to attend any tender opening.
-Where the corporate e-tender system is used they have the right to consider the details of the tender submission - including date of submission etc - as recorded within that system. - (5) Once opened, tenders shall be passed to the evaluation team which may include the relevant Portfolio Holder or substitute.
+Where the e tendering procedure is not used tenders shall be opened and recorded at one time and by not less than two officers designated for that purpose.
+The designated Executive Member may be invited and a Governance Officer should be present. - (3) Tenders submitted in hard copy must be opened by the same officers and at the same time as documents received via any e tendering system where it is operating alongside the manual system. - (4) In respect of tenders with a value in excess of £50,000, any off Formatted: Left from the Finance, Legal or Internal Audit sections has the right to attend any tender opening.
+Where the corporate e tender system is used they have the right to consider the details of the tender submission-including date of submission etc-as recorded within that system. - (5) Once opened, tenders shall be passed to the evaluation team which may include the relevant Portfolio Holder or substitute.
 The lead officer of the evaluation team is responsible for ensuring that the team is adequately resourced to ensure compliance with the Public Contract Regulations and with accepted good practice.
 A report outlining the results of the evaluation process will then be presented to Executive, if necessary, to approve the award of the contract.

-4.8.9 Late Tenders
+4.8.9 Late Extension of Deadline for Reciept of Tenders

 Where a tender is submitted in competition and is received after the specified time then it shall be disqualified.
-No late tender will be accepted except by the Head of the Shared Procurement Unit or by the Monitoring Officer who may give consideration as to whether disqualification of such a tender would pass a reasonableness test. .
+No late tender will be accepted except by the Head of the Shared Procurement Unit or by the Monitoring Officer who may give consideration as to whether disqualification of such a tender would pass a reasonableness test.
 Any such tender should be returned promptly to the tenderer who should be notified accordingly.
-The tender envelope may be opened to ascertain the name and address of the tenderer concerned.
+The tender envelope may be opened to ascertain the name and address of the tenderer concernedBefore the specified time has been reached, the Monitoring Officer may determine whether to extend the deadline.